Tawaif: History

 Many girls were taken at a young age and trained in both performing arts, including mujra, Kathak, and Hindustani classical music, as well as literature, poetry (particularly ghazal), thumri, and dadra.
-The training of young tawaifs also encompassed urdu writing and enunciation, as well as social skills employed in cultivating patrons and retaining them, particularly the complex etiquette associated with their craft, in which they were seen as experts.
-During the Mughal period, prostitutes were known as randi, kasbi, and thakahi, some prostitutes also sing and dance, but many of them did not even have access to artistic training.
+The training of young tawaifs also encompassed Urdu writing and enunciation, as well as social skills employed in cultivating patrons and retaining them, particularly the complex etiquette associated with their craft, in which they were seen as experts.
+During the Mughal period, prostitutes were known as randi, kasbi, and thakahi, some prostitutes also sang and danced, but many of them did not even have access to artistic training.

 Once a trainee had matured and possessed a sufficient command over dancing and singing, she became a tawaif, a high-class courtesan who served the rich and noble.
 Unsurprisingly then, their training in music and dance started at a very young age, under the guidance and tutelage of renowned ustaads (masters).
 Young girls regularly spent hours in riyaz, a term connoting abstinence, devotion, discipline, and hard labour, learning songs and dance to the exacting standards set by their teachers.
 At a mundane level, regular riyaz is necessary for a flawless performance before an audience.
 Many well-known tawaifs practiced and learned music throughout their careers, seeking masters from different gharanas "music traditions" to add to their performance style.

 The tawaif's introduction into her profession was marked by a celebration, the so-called missī ceremony, that customarily included the inaugural blackening of her teeth.